nightly/scs/README.md

 - `bench`: contains all the project's benchmarks
 - `data`: has some sample programs
 - `docs`: contains some incomplete basic documentation/implementation notes
+- `examples`: small example programs that can be ran/viewed
 - `external`: 3rd party dependencies added as Git submodules
 - `src/scs`: SCS library code
 - `tests`: holds all tests & test data